-Extensive, ongoing restoration work recreating the look of the house in the 1880s is funded by revenue from the Historical Society's annual Home Tour, memberships, donations, and grants, including National Scenic Byways grants in 2004 and 2010.
-The list of recent work includes foundation work, sandstone wall repairs, ADA compliance, a new bathroom, wall paintings, carpet reproductions, porch and stairs restoration, and mechanical equipment.
+The restoration work has been funded by revenue from the annual Marshall Historic Home Tour, memberships, donations, and grants, including National Scenic Byways grants in 2004 and 2010.
+Major projects have included foundation work, sandstone wall repairs, ADA compliance, a new bathroom, restorations of the ceiling and wall paintings, carpet reproductions, porch and stairs restoration, and mechanical equipment.
 In 1985, exterior paint scrapoings were taken and researced to determine the original colors of the Honolulu House.
 The exterior colors were restored to the 1885 color combination of ivory, lattice green, dark green, spring green and Jamestown red.
-When the Honolulu House foundation underwent renovation in 1995, a geologist located an original vein of Marshall sandstone and it was this stone that was used in the original foundation as well as the renovation.

 A project under consideration is replacement of the bedroom wings that were removed in the early 1900s.